qtpi-bonding-org/qtpi-info-website/_pages/personality_quiz.md

 <div style="margin-top: 3em;">
   <h3>What the Traits Mean</h3>

-  <p><strong>Extraversion</strong><br>
+  <p><strong>Sociability</strong><br>
   This describes how outgoing and energetic you are.
-High extraversion means you're social and thrive around people, while low extraversion means you’re more reserved and enjoy solitude or small groups.</p>
+High sociability means you're social and thrive around people, while low sociability means you’re more reserved and enjoy solitude or small groups.</p>

   <p><strong>Agreeableness</strong><br>
   This reflects how compassionate and cooperative you are.
 High agreeableness means you're kind, empathetic, and eager to help others.
 Lower levels might mean you're more analytical, skeptical, or blunt.</p>